NCBI-Hackathons/Expanding-OpenCRAVAT/README.md

 Gene lists are groups of genes known to be influential in the development and/or maintenance of molecular pathways or diseases.
 We plan on implementing a module that allows users to see if the variants in their uploaded file correspond to a significant proportion of genes in validated gene lists.

 ## Flowchart
-To accomplish these tasks, we will need to carefully format the data and generate several accessory files necessary for incorporation into Open CRAVAT
+To accomplish these tasks, we will need to carefully format the data and generate several accessory files necessary for incorporation into Open-CRAVAT
 ![alt text](images/flowchart.png)